Triumph Tiger 800: First generation (2010-2014)

 The first generation came in two models, 800 and 800XC.
 Both bikes share the same frame and 799 cc inline-three engine, which is derived from the smaller Triumph Daytona 675.
 In both cases an official Triumph accessory low seat lowers seat heights by 20 mm.
 The 2011 model year featured a silver frame, but from 2012 to 2018 the Tiger had a black frame with the exception of SE (Special Edition) models that had a red frame and accessories.

 Second generation (2015-2016)

 For the 2015 model year, the Tiger 800 used a second generation 800 cc engine with drive-by-wire throttle which Triumph claimed improved fuel economy by 17%.
 Traction control was also added.
 Optional versions of the Tiger 800 included various combinations of cruise control, auto-cancel indicators, an advanced trip computer, multiple driving modes.
 Hardware in some versions included engine-protection bars, an aluminium sump guard, a centre stand, and WP suspension, which included adjustable front forks.

 Third generation (2017-2019)

-In 2018 Triumph launched a new generation of Tiger 800, claiming to have 200 undisclosed modification from the previous generation.
+In 2018 Triumph launched a new generation of Tiger 800, claiming to have 200 undisclosed modifications from the previous generation.
 There are six models on two variants: